A Hilbert space approach to singularities of functions: Projectively complete Hilbert function spaces and local subspaces

 Hence the metric $p$ on $P\cal{ H}$ is given explicitly by

 We note that there are other natural ways of defining a metric on $P\cal H$.
 For example, we could identify the one-dimensional subspace $\C x$, for $x \in \cal{H}_1$, with the orthogonal projection operator on $\C x$.
 The operator norm would then induce a metric on $P\cal H$.
-A little calculation then gives the distance between $\C x$ and $\C y$ as $\sqrt{1 - |\ip{x}{y}|^4}$.
-This is easily seen to be uniformly equivalent to $p$.
+A little calculation then gives the distance between $\C x$ and $\C y$ as $\sqrt{1 - |\ip{x}{y}|^2}$.
+This is identical to $p$.

 $P\cal{ H}$ is complete with respect to $p$ (if $(\mathbb C x_j)$ is a Cauchy sequence we can construct a sequence $(y_j)$ in $\cal{ H}_1$ with $y_j \in \mathbb C x_{n_j}$ and $\|y_{j+1} - y_j\| <2^{-j}$; then $(y_j)$ is Cauchy in $\cal{ H}_1$, and if $y$ is its limit, $\mathbb C x_j \to \mathbb C y)$.
 The canonical mapping $\cal{ H}\smallsetminus\{0\}\to P\cal{ H}: x\mapsto \mathbb C x$ is easily shown to be continuous, so if $(x_j), (c_j)$ are sequences in $\cal{ H}\smallsetminus\{0\}, \mathbb C$ respectively and $c_j x_j \to x$ in $\cal H$ then $\mathbb C x_j\to \mathbb C x$.
 Conversely, if $\mathbb C x_j \to \mathbb C x$ in $P\cal{ H}$, then the calculation above shows that